BeratE/krypt-analyzer/README.md

 MASCA (Monoalphabetic Substiution Cipher Analyser) is a Rails based Web application for statistical frequency analysis of mono-alphabetic substitution ciphers.
 Wew.
+Even though Rails as a framework is overkill for such a static application, the main purpose serves as an (personal) introductory and first example to Rails (and Ruby), killing two birds with one stone.

 ## Dependencies:
 Rails Version: 5.1.4